Open navigation

 Once is Teams installed and launched, you may be prompted to login.
 You will want to login with your LSUS Single Sign-On credentials.

-If you need any assistance with installing or logging into Microsoft Teams, please submit a ticket at https://helpdesk.lsus.edu or email [email protected]
+If you need any assistance with installing or logging into Microsoft Teams, please submit a ticket by emailing [email protected] or by creating a ticket here:

 What can I do with Microsoft Teams?